nanoniki/tRNA-heatmap-generator/README.md

     -i, --input: One or two input pileup .vcf files generated with marginCaller.
 If --difference is used, provide two files.
     -o, --output: Path to the output location with the desired file extension (e.g., heatmap.png).
     -l, --lengths: Path to a tab-separated file containing the name of each tRNA and their respective lengths with adaptors.
 The naming conventions used for tRNA in this file will appear as y-axis labels.
+    -s, --structure: Path to a tab separated file containing the name of each tRNA and the respective coordinates of their variable positions.
     -a, --adaptors: The lengths of your 5' and 3' adaptors separated by a comma (e.g., 5,3).
     -t, --title: Title of the plot.
 Default is no title.
     -d, --difference: Calculate the difference between two input files (second input - first input).